Reviews

 ForeWord Reviews

 "From handling bookings and typical business practices, to preparing for poses and keeping one's mind entertained during long stretches, this book covers it in a down-to-earth fashion that is succinct and clears the air of those ridiculous historical stereotypes.
-This is a great book for those looking to become an artist's model." entire review
+This is a great book for those looking to become an artist's model."

 Jeffrey Wiener, TheGreatNude.tv, New York City